 The 21st—45th Street Beach is in the Mid-Beach neighbourhood north of South Beach — and we don’t have to tell you which streets are its borders.
 Close to luxury hotels and other beach clubs, this one doesn’t get overcrowded with visitors.
 Use that to your advantage.
 Escape the South Beach chaos for a minute and mingle with the locals, or jog on one of the nearby trails.
 Enjoy a relaxing afternoon here, because once you leave, it’s back to the glamour of South Beach Miami.

 Do you need a bus to get to these beaches?

 Let’s put it this way: Miami is one of the most beautiful – but busiest – cities in North America, with festivals and large events bringing tons of people and cars to the streets year round.
 Who would want to drive through that?
 Let an expert driver take the wheel while you gaze out the bus window and take in the sights.

-And if you’re traveling in a group, all the more reason to rent a bus.
+And if you’re traveling in a group, all the more reason to rent a charter bus bus in Miami.
 When everyone stays together, no one gets lost and plans run smoothly.
 Your local bus driver will know the best routes to these beaches too, so you’ll save time and worry on that front.

 For large groups, either a school bus or coach bus are your best options.
 For maximum comfort, amenities, and storage space for luggage, opt for the coach.
 The school bus is suitable for local rides like a school field trip.
 For smaller groups, our minibus and mini coach buses are more intimate.
 The minibus is a no-frills, smaller version of the school bus, while the mini coach carries the amenities of the big coach in a smaller vehicle.